-- d.
-Other matters regarding corporate governance - Evaluation of effectiveness of the Board of Directors
+• Evaluation of effectiveness of the Board of Directors

-With regard to the effectiveness of the Board of Directors, in addition to annual questionnaire-based selfevaluations by Members of the Board and Audit & Supervisory Board Members from the standpoint of such themes as business operation systems and supervisory functions of the Board of Directors, and dialogue with shareholders and investors, before compiling the results the Board of Directors Secretariat also conducts individual interviews if needed with the aim of supplementing the results of the evaluations.
+With regard to the effectiveness of the Board of Directors, in addition to annual questionnaire-based self-evaluations by Members of the Board and Audit & Supervisory Board Members from the standpoint of such themes as business operation systems and supervisory functions of the Board of Directors, and dialogue with shareholders and investors, before compiling the results the Board of Directors Secretariat also conducts individual interviews if needed with the aim of supplementing the results of the evaluations.
 The results of the self-evaluations are assessed and analyzed at the Board of Directors, leading to further improvements in its effectiveness.
-Furthermore, we take advice from external institutions when creating the questionnaire and analyzing the results, in order to ensure objectivity and further improve the evaluation of effectiveness.